Mortgage for Holiday Let

 Types of Holiday Home

-Our Lenders are interested in Bricks and Mortar, solid construction Holiday Homes as security – they are not interested in:
+Our Lenders are interested in Bricks and Mortar, solid construction Holiday Homes as security – they are not interested in providing buy to holiday let mortgages for:

 - Timber Cabins